KDE/documentation-docs-krita-org/untranslatable_pages/optimizing_tips_for_krita.rst

         }

-It might seems insignificant, but really it's not, on a loop of a milion of iterations, this is expensive as hell.
+It might seems insignificant, but really it's not, on a loop of a million iterations, this is expensive as hell.

 An other example: